Blackridge Film

 What Frosted Film Actually Is

 Standard frosted film is a polyester or polyethylene laminate with a milky, translucent surface that diffuses light rather than transmitting it directly.
-The degree of obscurity is measured as opacity or "frost level" — manufacturers typically offer a range from lightly frosted (you can see silhouettes and shapes through it) to fully opaque (complete visual privacy at any distance).
+The degree of obscurity is measured as opacity or "frost level".
+Manufacturers typically offer a range from lightly frosted (you can see silhouettes and shapes through it) to fully opaque (complete visual privacy at any distance).

 The light transmission profile of frosted film is fundamentally different from tinted or reflective solar films.
 Rather than reducing total light transmission uniformly, frosted film scatters and diffuses light.
-A frosted glass partition transmits 60–70% of visible light while providing complete visual privacy — the space behind it stays well-lit without being visible.
+A frosted glass partition transmits 60–70% of visible light while providing complete visual privacy.
+The space behind it stays well-lit without being visible.

 This is the key design insight: frosted film provides privacy without darkness.